LucGeritz/Tempie/readme.md

 I love template engines for PHP.
 At the same time I believe template engines should be small and humble.
-Tempie is what I think I template engine should offer
+Tempie represents the minimal (and maybe maximal) functionality a template engine should offer

-- an easy to read syntax
 - variable resolving
 - iterations
 - selections